karlseguin/the-little-mongodb-book/en/mongodb.markdown

 	db.unicorns.find()

 Notice that, in addition to the data you specified, there's an `_id` field.
 Every document must have a unique `_id` field.
-You can either generate one yourself or let MongoDB generate an `ObjectId` for you.
+You can either generate one yourself or let MongoDB generate a value for you which has the type `ObjectId`.
 Most of the time you'll probably want to let MongoDB generate it for you.
 By default, the `_id` field is indexed - which explains why the `system.indexes` collection was created.
 You can look at `system.indexes`:

 	db.system.indexes.find()